New Zealand Citizen Family Relationship (Temporary) visa (subclass 461)

 Benefits Of The Visa Subclass 461

-• Travel to Australia for five years from the date visa is granted
+• Travel to and from Australia while the visa remains valid.

 Eligibility Requirements

-To be eligible for this visa, you must be either:
+To be eligible for this visa, you must generally be:

 Health & Character Requirements